From the Archives The Prometheus Project

 In May of 2018, The Cleveland Orchestra's Centennial Season culminated in The Prometheus Festival, which brought together discussions around modern, everyday heroes with Beethoven’s musical genius.
 The essays, archival media, and conversations that ensued are now available here for you to revisit.Begin Exploring

 - The Cleveland Orchestra gratefully acknowledges generous funding from the National Endowment for the Arts in support of this project.

-As part of the Centennial Season’s celebration, Franz Welser-Möst has created “The Prometheus Festival,” examining Beethoven’s music through the metaphor of Prometheus, a daring Titan who defied Zeus to bestow on humanity the gift of fire.
+As part of the Centennial Season’s celebration, Music Director Franz Welser-Möst created “The Prometheus Festival,” examining Beethoven’s music through the metaphor of Prometheus, a daring Titan who defied Zeus to bestow on humanity the gift of fire.
 For Beethoven, this represented the beginning of human civilization, the spark of creativity that has powered the imagination of generations, the warmth of justice and goodness, and the fight for individual rights and freedoms.

 On Wednesday, May 9, 2018, an in-depth discussion was presented with Franz Welser-Möst and Mark Evan Bonds in conversation with Francesa Brittan about The Prometheus Project.
 This discussion was broadcast live and can be viewed here:

 Beethoven: The Prometheus Connection

 In 1812, Ludwig van Beethoven received a letter from a young pianist named Emilie M. Her letter, enclosed with a home-made embroidered pocketbook, expressed her fondness for, and appreciation of, his music.Continue Reading